 - Independent research project [Texas Performance Standards Project (TPSP)] opportunities (1-8);

-Students have the opportunity to participate in Instant Challenges within the PFLEX and/or the cluster classroom.
+Students may have the opportunity to participate in Instant Challenges within the cluster classroom or during other campus selected times.
 Students may elect to compete in the full Destination Imagination competition as an extracurricular activity.